2025 Event Descriptions

 Robot Tour (C) - Teams design, build, program, and test one Robotic Vehicle to navigate a track to reach a target in a set amount of time as accurately and efficiently as possible.

-Scrambler (C) - Teams design, build, and test a mechanical device, that uses the energy from a falling mass to transport an egg along a track as quickly as possible and stop as close to the center of a TerminalBarrier (TB) without breaking the egg.
+Scrambler (B) - Teams design, build, and test a mechanical device, that uses the energy from a falling mass to transport an egg along a track as quickly as possible and stop as close to the center of a TerminalBarrier (TB) without breaking the egg.

 Tower (B/C) - Teams will design and build a Tower (Structure) meeting requirements specified in these rules to achieve the highest structural efficiency.